ejsouza/Rainfall/level8/walkthrough.md

 ## level8
-In `level8` as opposed to the others the call to `system()` is inside the `main()` function, running the program will make it print *nil nil* and when we try to disassembly the program the disassembled code it's huge comparing to the others, so going through it with __gdb__ will show  some texts that we could think to be the inputs to pass to this program<br>
+In `level8` as opposed to the others the call to `system()` is inside the `main()` function, running the program will make it print *nil nil* and when we try to disassembly the program the disassembled code it's huge comparing to the others, so going through it with __gdb__ we will see some texts that we could think to be the inputs to pass to this program<br>
 ```
 0x080485c1 <+93>:	mov    eax,0x8048819
 (gdb) x/s 0x8048819